About this course

 Our MSc Education course is a 12-month degree for ambitious students who want to pursue or advance their career in education.
 You’ll critically examine the relationship between educational research and practice so you can find work in a variety of educational institutions at different levels.

-If you want to start teaching or pursue a senior role in education, but don’t know where to start, then our master's degree in education is the course for you.
+If you want to pursue a senior role in education, understand and apply educational research or enhance your current teaching practice but don’t know where to start, then our master's degree in education is the course for you.

 On this MSc education course you’ll take a research-first approach, using evidence and data to inform discussion points within your written work and seminar contributions.
 You’ll learn to critically reflect on your own teaching and learning practices based on analysis of different teaching methods.